Katelin Schutz

 Katelin Schutz is an American particle physicist known for using cosmological observations to study dark sectors, that is new particles and forces that interact weakly with the visible world.
-She is a NASA Einstein Fellow and Pappalardo Fellow in the MIT Department of Physics.
+She was a NASA Einstein Fellow and Pappalardo Fellow in the MIT Department of Physics and is currently an assistant professor of physics at McGill University.

 The American Physical Society awarded her the Sakurai Dissertation Award in theoretical particle physics in 2020, citing the highly original contributions from her PhD work.

 Early life

 Schutz grew up in rural western New York in the Finger Lakes region.
 In 2010, she graduated from Allendale Columbia School.

 Career

 Schutz attended MIT, where she did research with Max Tegmark, David Kaiser, and Tracy Slatyer.
 She was awarded a Hertz Fellowship and NSF Fellowship in 2014.
 She did her PhD with Hitoshi Murayama at UC Berkeley.
 She completed her thesis in 2019, titled "Searching for the invisible: how dark forces shape our Universe."

 Schutz joined McGill University in Montreal as an assistant professor in August 2021 as part of the Centre for High Energy Physics and in the McGill Space Institute.